Aspen Strategy Group

 The Aspen Strategy Group (ASG) is a policy program of the Aspen Institute, based in Washington D.C.
 The ASG convenes decision-makers and thought leaders in nonpartisan public and private forums to discuss the most pressing challenges in U.S. national security and foreign policy.

 Notably, the ASG presents the Aspen Security Forum in Aspen, Colorado each summer and Washington, DC each winter.
 Its private convenings include the ASG Summer Workshop and Track II Strategic Dialogues.
 Additionally, the ASG Rising Leaders Program cultivates the next generation of leaders in national security and foreign policy.

 Aspen Strategy Group

 Since its founding in 1984, the Aspen Strategy Group (ASG) has provided a nonpartisan forum to explore the preeminent national security and foreign policy challenges facing the United States.
-Its cross-disciplinary, high-level examination of policy strategies to address emerging challenges makes it a crucial resource for the U.S. and global policy communities.

 The ASG meets annually with invited experts and decision-makers at the Summer Workshop to discuss and anticipate the most pressing issues in U.S. foreign policy and national security.
 Past sessions have focused on cybersecurity, artificial intelligence, U.S. grand strategy, nuclear proliferation, and much more.
 Additionally, the Aspen Strategy Group regularly brings together high-level delegations for Track II Strategic Dialogues with its partners in Europe and China.

 Members of the Aspen Strategy Group include leaders from across the government, the military, academic institutions, the media, nonprofits, think tanks, and private industry.